-What will happen to European Marine Sites and European legislation after EU Exit?
+What is the status of European Marine Sites and European legislation after EU Exit?

 The eight European sites (SACs and SPAs) along the inshore waters of the Berwickshire and Northumberland coast were created to meet EU obligations and legally meet the requirements of UK national legislation.
-At present, the UK is due to leave the European Union on 31st October 2019.
-The Government has introduced the ‘Great Repeal Bill’, which aims to incorporate all European Union legislation into UK law.
+Following EU Exit on 31st January 2020, the provisions of the Habitats Regulations continue to operate in UK law through The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019.
 As such, all roles and responsibilities for Relevant Authorities towards European Marine Site’s will remain for the foreseeable future.

 Why do we need Marine Protected Areas (MPA?)